SimbaZouXiang/HackON-068/README.md

 COMMEND 4 IS OUR MAIN FUNCTION, upon calling it will print out the type of food and the number to be produced based on an self-designed algorithm.
 Commend 5 and 6 are used when there's new customers joining and leaving the restaurant.
 In order to check whether the restaurant is full or not.
 Commend 7 is used to leave the system.

+The final.csv and R_prediction.R are separated pars of our project.
+The R_prediction.R utilized the R language, aiming at predicting the demand of a type of food during a specific time interval (e.g. at noon).
+And the restaurant can use that model to do the prediction.
+Hence producing respective types of food beforehand to improve the efficiency.

+The final.csv file is a demonstration using the algorithm using R_prediction.R, showing its ability.